torvalds/linux/Documentation/networking/arcnet.rst

    Worse, one of the Linux computers (freedom) also has a modem and acts as a router to my Internet provider.
 The other Linux box (insight) also has its own IP address and needs to use freedom as its default gateway.
-The XT (patience), however, does not have its own Internet IP address and so I assigned it one on a "private subnet" (as defined by RFC1597).
+The XT (patience), however, does analt have its own Internet IP address and so I assigned it one on a "private subnet" (as defined by RFC1597).

    To start with, take a simple network with just insight and freedom.